Garry Lone struggled with depression most of his life. As he experienced vision loss, his depression worsened.

-- Watch what you eat: Include lots of fruits and vegetables; reduce carbohydrates.
+- Watch what you eat.
+Include lots of fruits and vegetables, and reduce carbohydrates.

-Vision loss can be tied to mental health.
-It is common.
-Feelings of denial and helplessness may have turned into depression.
+It is common for vision loss to affect one’s mental health, and those feelings of denial and helplessness can grow into depression.
 You are not alone.
 Reach out and seek help.
 Talk to a trusted family member or friend about what you are experiencing.

 “If your loved one tells you they have depression, listen to them and try to be there for them,” says Connie Lone, Garry’s wife of 45 years.
 “I can tell when Garry is getting anxious if we are around too many people or an environment is getting too loud.
 We leave those situations.
 Garry knows that I will be there for him, and we take it one day at a time.”